houshym/ossm-fed/Readme.md

 In this blog, we will discuss different aspects of multi-cloud and multi-cluster Kubernetes strategies.
 We will show how you can build a Hybrid/multi-cloud architectures with Red Hat OpenShift and OpenShift Service Mesh(OSSM) federation.
 The typical use case for this architecture can be:
-  - Business continuity
+  - Business Continuity
-  - Workload migration
+  - Workload Migration
-  - Cost optimization
+  - Cost Optimization
-  - Burst workload
+  - Burst Workload
-  - Compliance requirement
+  - Compliance Requirement
   - Workload Optimization
   - ...